 AT HARRISLAW, WE HAVE WORKED ON HUNDREDS OF H-1Bs

-The H-1B category is limited to foreign workers filling positions in “specialty occupations” for which the foreign workers have the necessary credentials.
+The H-1B visa category is designated for foreign nationals employed in “specialty occupations,” requiring specific educational and professional qualifications.
 A “specialty occupation” is defined by the law as an occupation that requires:

 1. U.S. Employer